hapax/hapax.github.io/assets/mindjam.md

 In a sense, who we are *is* our fate.
-This does not prevent our choices from being meaningful, and in fact, makes them all the more meaningful.
-This is the whole point of eternal recurrence!
+This does not prevent our choices from being meaningful, and in fact, the whole point of eternal recurrence is that it makes them more meaningful!
 You will be constituted by this particular set of self-creative acts, and no others, forevermore.